-James C. Dugan is a partner in the Litigation Department and Co-Chair of the Cybersecurity & Privacy Practice Group, focusing on complex commercial and federal securities litigation.
+James C. Dugan is a partner in the Litigation Department focusing on complex commercial litigation.
 He has more than 25 years of experience representing Fortune 500 companies, hedge funds, private equity firms, C-level executives, and accounting and financial services firms in securities class actions, shareholder derivative litigation, bankruptcy litigation, contract disputes, employment disputes, and restrictive covenant and non-compete litigation.

 Federal Securities and Business Litigation